The main page content begins here.

 • Complex Analysis

-We recognise that many Mathematics students (and indeed also some Physics students) will not have covered all of these topics at this level, and we are therefore quite flexible in our admissions process.
-Every application is considered individually, and we may accept students who have studied a significant subset of these topics.
-Degrees in engineering, chemistry, geosciences, etc, are unlikely to be acceptable preparation for these MSc programmes, but we are aware that there are exceptions.
+We recognise that many students will not have covered all of these topics at this level.
+We consider every application on an individual basis and may accept students who have studied a significant subset of these topics.
 You may take up to three Scottish Credit and Qualifications Framework (SCQF) Level 10 courses as part of your MSc curriculum in order to fill any gaps in your knowledge of undergraduate theoretical physics.
 In many cases these can be taken alongside the more advanced courses.

 International students